Monday, May 28, 2012

 I was seriously very lucky that my liver came through intact, so that this could be a funny story of youthful folly, and not the beginning of needing a liver transplant at such a young age.

-For several years he threw a party at the end of The Great War and Modern Memory class for all his students, on a Saturday.
-The year I took the class the invite read: Massenerstamlungen: To commemorate the 62nd anniversary of the German counterattack of Spring, 1918; Saturday, May 3.
-Again, not an action of a man who dislikes his students.
+For several years Fussell threw a party at the end of The Great War and Modern Memory class for all his students, on a Saturday.
+The year I took the class the invite read: Massenerstamlungen: To commemorate the 62nd anniversary of the German counterattack of Spring, 1918; Saturday, May 3

 I remained on the edges of PF's life for the years I was at Rutgers, meeting up occasionally for lunch as his marriage ended and Harriet came into his life, and we corresponded for a good 15 years after.
-He had promised to one day "sashay" into the then Museum of Television & Radio, although he never did.
-The "fame" that came with that People magazine and onward may have had a deleterious affect on him.
-I did not read Class, or Bad, content to have known the literary scholar, and the satiric/sardonic social commentator only in passing.
+My interest in World War I continued long after I left college.
+Fussell died before I could tell him that I sang at a Menin Gate ceremony.

 2 comments: